The best way to get answers to all your mortgage questions

 I’d like to buy a second home to use as a holiday home and weekend retreat for my family.
 Can you help me finance this?

 Yes.
 If you are an existing borrower, we may be able to offer you an Additional Borrowing mortgage to help finance the purchase of the second home.
 If you have a mortgage with another provider, we may still be able to offer you a remortgage product.
-Please refer to the Society's Mortgage Advisers for further details.
+Please refer to the Society's Mortgage Consultants for further details.

 I currently have a mortgage with the Society.
 Can I consolidate some debts?